-Three Undiscovered Gems in Hong Kong to Enhance Your Portfolio
+Three Undiscovered Gems In Hong Kong To Enhance Your Portfolio

 Simply Wall St Value Rating: ★★★★★☆

-Overview: Guoquan Food (Shanghai) Co., Ltd. operates as a home meal products company in China with a market cap of HK$8.79 billion.
+Overview: Guoquan Food (Shanghai) Co., Ltd. operates as a home meal products company in China with a market cap of HK$9.15 billion.

-Operations: Guoquan Food (Shanghai) Co., Ltd. generates revenue primarily through retail sales in grocery stores, amounting to CN¥6.09 billion.
-The company's financial performance is highlighted by its gross profit margin of 25%.
+Operations: Guoquan Food (Shanghai) generates revenue primarily from retail sales through grocery stores, amounting to CN¥6.09 billion.
+The company's market cap is HK$9.15 billion.

-Guoquan Food (Shanghai) has shown promising growth, with earnings increasing by 4.2% over the past year, outpacing the Consumer Retailing industry’s 1.6%.
-The company repurchased shares in 2024 and approved a final cash dividend of RMB 0.0521 per share for FY2023.
-Despite some executive changes, including appointing Mr. Cheung Kai Cheong Willie as joint company secretary, Guoquan remains financially robust with levered free cash flow improving to RMB 543 million by August 2024 from negative figures in prior years.
+Guoquan Food (Shanghai) has shown promising performance, marked by a 4.2% earnings growth over the past year, surpassing the Consumer Retailing industry’s 1.6%.
+The company is profitable with a positive free cash flow of RMB 543.34 million as of December 2023 and holds more cash than its total debt, indicating financial stability.
+Recent changes include amendments to its Articles of Association and a final dividend approval of RMB 0.0521 per share for FY2023, reflecting shareholder confidence in its future prospects.

-Unlock comprehensive insights into our analysis of Guoquan Food (Shanghai) stock in this health report.
+Get an in-depth perspective on Guoquan Food (Shanghai)'s performance by reading our health report here.

-Reveal the 177 hidden gems among our SEHK Undiscovered Gems With Strong Fundamentals screener with a single click here.
+Explore the 173 names from our SEHK Undiscovered Gems With Strong Fundamentals screener here.

 Explore high-performing small cap companies that haven't yet garnered significant analyst attention.